Chet Holifield: Nuclear policy

 In the late 1950s and early 1960s, as a member of the House Military Operations Subcommittee, he was a strong advocate of fallout shelters and said that the United States should "build a nationwide system of underground shelters".
 Holifield was also a congressional adviser to international conferences on uses of atomic energy, nuclear weapons testing, water desalinization, and disarmament.

 Alvin M. Weinberg, who advocated inherent safety in reactor design, recounted an incident from 1972, where Holifield said: "if you are concerned about the safety of reactors, then I think it may be time for you to leave nuclear energy."

 He served from January 3, 1943, until his resignation on December 31, 1974.
 He was not a candidate for reelection in 1974 to the 94th Congress.

 Later career

 After leaving Congress, Holifield resumed the manufacture and selling of men's apparel.

 Personal life

-In 1922, Holifield married Vernice Caneer with whom he would have four daughters.
+In 1922, Holifield married Vernice Caneer, with whom he would have four daughters.
 Following his retirement from politics, he lived in a beach house in Balboa, California.
-Vernice Holifield died in 1991.
-He died of pneumonia on February 6, 1995, in Redlands, California.
+Vernice died in 1991.
+Holifield died of pneumonia on February 5, 1995, in Redlands, California.